lino-framework/cg/docs/po.rst

         Decides which features to add or to remove.
         Does strategic decisions.

+        Delegates responsibilities to other actors:
+        a :term:`system administrator`,
+        a :term:`server provider`,
+        a :term:`server maintainer`
+        and an :term:`application expert`.
+        Organizes :term:`end-user support`.

         A small Lino project can be a single site on a single server.
-In that case the project operator is both :term:`server operator` and :term:`site operator`.
+In that case the project operator is

-        Delegates responsibilities to other actors: a :term:`system administrator`, a :term:`server provider`, a :term:`server maintainer` and an :term:`application expert`.
-Organizes :term:`end-user support`.
+        :term:`server operator`,
+        :term:`site operator`
+        and :term:`application operator` in one person.

+    Application operator

+        When a same :term:`Lino application` is being used on several sites, the :term:`operators <site operator>` of these sites must collaborate and maintain the application as their shared :term:`software project`.

     Server operator